desmos-labs/desmos/docs/architecture/adr-008-fee-module.md

 ## Test Cases

-We will need to add the following test cases :
+We will need to add the following test cases:
 - a transaction not having enough fees is rejected;
 - a transaction having enough fees is accepted;
 - `AnteHandler` benchmark tests to make sure it does not impact the transaction handling process too much.